 Green bean casserole:

-- 2 pounds French green beans haricots verts, rinsed
+- 2 pounds fresh French green beans, haricots verts, rinsed; see note

 - 2 teaspoons neutral oil

-- 12 ounces mushrooms scrubbed and thinly sliced
+- 12 ounces mushrooms, wiped clean and thinly sliced

 - ⅓ cup sweet vermouth